 Determining significance is a three-step process.
 First, the impact is evaluated without any consideration of mitigation, to determine if the impact is significant or not.
 If the impact is significant, mitigation is required and then "applied" to the project.
-The level of induced travel projected generally represents the level of VMT to be mitigated in order to reduce transportation impacts to a level that is less than significant or if the mitigation has reduced the impact to a less than significant level.
+The level of induced travel projected generally represents the level of VMT to be mitigated in order to reduce transportation impacts to a level that is less than significant.
+The remaining impact is then evaluated again to determine if it remains significant or if the mitigation has reduced the impact to a less than significant level.
 If the impact remains significant after all feasible mitigation has been incorporated, and there are no additional, feasible alternatives which would avoid or lessen the adverse impact, a statement of overriding considerations may be appropriate to approve the project.
 There are instances in which an element of a project or a project feature may reduce adverse transportation impacts and should be taken into account prior to the initial significance determination.